 Show the malaria parasite's life cycle in a clear way

 Every year more than 300 million people catch malaria and one million people die from it.
 It has devastating consequences for a large proportion of the human population.
+There is also a connection with sickle cell disease.

 Malaria is caused by the unicellular Plasmodium parasite that is spread by mosquitos.
 Plasmodium has a complex life cycle involving human and mosquito hosts.
 Our innovative model shows how this life cycle happens in a clear way.
 It also shows how sickle cell disease has played a role in protecting carriers from malaria in many parts of the world.